- The flight was delayed and was late to arrive at the destination by more than 3 hours.

 When you’ll face a flight disruption after purchasing Skycop Care membership, you will have to fill in the claim form the usual way.
 However, we will start working on your claim immediately as Skycop Care members are our top priority.
 And, if your flight is eligible for a compensation, we will get it at no additional charge – up to €600 for every flight.
 Yes, that’s right: we will work with unlimited number of claims for free – as long as you are subscribed to Skycop Care.

 By clicking “Purchase Now” you will be directed to a Skycop Care purchase page where you will have to enter your payment details only once – after you’ll complete the purchase, wait for confirmation stating that you have become a Skycop Care member.
-Skycop Care membership as a yearly, semi-yearly or quarterly subscription will respectively be billed yearly, semi-yearly or quarterly, and shall be automatically renewed for one year, six months or three months – until you decide to cancel your membership.
+Skycop Care membership as a yearly, semi-yearly, quarterly or monthly subscription will respectively be billed yearly, semi-yearly, quarterly or monthly, and shall be automatically renewed for one year, six months, three months or a month – until you decide to cancel your membership.

 Cancelled subscription will remain active for the duration of the period for which you have already paid.
 See Skycop Care Membership Terms and Conditions for more details.